Kenith Trodd

-Kenith Trodd (born 1936) is a British television producer best known for his professional association with television playwright Dennis Potter.
+Kenneth George Trodd (28 May 1935 – 1 March 2026), professionally known as Kenith Trodd, was a British film and television producer best known for his professional association with television playwright Dennis Potter.

 Early life

-The son of a crane driver, Trodd was born in Southampton, Hampshire, and raised in the Christian fundamentalist Plymouth Brethren.
+The son of a crane driver, Trodd was born on 28 May 1935 in Southampton, Hampshire, and raised in the Christian fundamentalist Plymouth Brethren.
 A graduate of Oxford University, he worked as a university teacher in West Africa.

 Career

 Trodd began his career in television as an assistant to Roger Smith, script editor of The Wednesday Play in 1964.
-In that year Trodd changed his given name from Kenneth to Kenith, based on association with the word 'zenith'.
+In that year, Trodd changed his given name from Kenneth to Kenith, based on association with the word 'zenith'.
 A problem with the script of Vote, Vote, Vote for Nigel Barton first brought Trodd into contact with Dennis Potter, the play's author.
 A desire to adapt a short story for an episode of BBC2's Thirty-Minute Theatre, led to a phone call from its writer, Simon Gray, beginning Trodd's association with him and Gray's work in drama.

 In 1968, with colleagues Tony Garnett, Ken Loach, Potter and others, he set up Kestrel Productions, a company which was affiliated with London Weekend Television.
 From now on Trodd worked as a producer, and the short-lived Kestrel saw the beginning of Trodd's professional relationship with Dennis Potter with Moonlight on the Highway (1969) and Lay Down Your Arms (1970), Potter's first play produced in colour.
 British Sounds (aka, See You at Mao, 1970), a film directed by Jean-Luc Godard and Jean-Henri Roger, which Trodd produced, had a particularly deleterious effect on Kestrel's relationship with LWT, who banned it.
 In 1970, he resigned after management changes at LWT.

 During a short period at Granada Television, he produced Home and Away (1972), written by Julia Jones and directed by Roy Battersby and Donald McWhinnie.
 Trodd returned to the BBC, and worked on Play for Today.
 On an annual freelance contract, it was not renewed in 1976.
 The BBC's Personnel Department objected to Trodd's political contacts; he had attended meetings in the early 1970s of the Workers' Revolutionary Party, which attracted a small minority in the media, but Trodd had never joined the organisation.
 A letter signed by Trodd's colleagues was sent to Alasdair Milne, Director of Programmes, Television, and Ian Trethowan, Director General of the BBC.
 The BBC backed down and Trodd was reappointed.